 Ms Genevieve Chua

 Genevieve was co-opted into the Board in January 2017.
 Genevieve was accorded a Fellow Chartered Accountant of Singapore status by the Institute of Singapore Chartered Accountants (ISCA) in May 2016.
 She is currently the Managing Director for Spicers Asia.
 Her previous appointments in community service include Honorary Treasurer of the Print & Media Association Singapore, Council Member of ISCA, Honorary Treasurer of the Financial Planning Association of Singapore.
-She is currently a Board Member of Programme for the Endorsement of Forest Certification - an NGO based in Geneva which promotes sustainable forest management.
+She is currently the Co Vice-chair of Programme for the Endorsement of Forest Certification - an NGO based in Geneva which promotes sustainable forest management.

 Mr Ngiam Tong Yuen